 In some circumstances, agencies or individuals are able to anticipate the likelihood of Significant Harm with regard to an expected baby which must be addressed as early as possible to maximise time for full assessment, enabling a healthy pregnancy and supporting parents so that (where possible) they can provide safe care.

-The circumstances leading to concealment of pregnancy need to be explored individually as there may be potentially serious child protection outcomes as a result of a concealed pregnancy and a detailed interagency assessment should be undertaken.
+The circumstances leading to concealment of pregnancy need to be explored individually as there may be potentially serious child protection outcomes as a result of a concealed pregnancy.
+A detailed NARRATES assessment should be undertaken once a referral has been made and accepted.
 All agencies should ensure that information about the concealment is shared with other relevant agencies, to ensure its significance is not lost and to ensure that potential future risks can be fully assessed and managed.

-All professionals should follow the Referrals Procedure process.
+All professionals should follow the Referrals Procedure process as well as this section.

 Where there is strong suspicion that a young person is concealing or denying the pregnancy then it is necessary to share this information, irrespective of whether consent to disclose can be obtained or has been given.
-In these circumstances the welfare of the unborn child will override the mother's right to confidentiality.
-A referral should be made to Children's Social Care about the unborn child.
-If the woman is aged less than 18 years then consideration will be given to whether she is a Child in Need.
-If she is less than 16 years then a criminal offence may have been committed and needs to be investigated.
+In these circumstances, the welfare of the unborn child will override the mother's right to confidentiality.
+A referral should be made to the Initial Response Team, Children and Families Division about the unborn child.
+If the woman is aged less than 18 years then consideration should be given to whether she is a Child with Complex Needs herself.
+If she is less than 16 years then a criminal offence may have been committed and will require further investigation.

 The reasons will not be known until an assessment has been carried out.
-If there is a denial of pregnancy, consideration must be given, at the earliest opportunity, to refer the girl/woman to mental health services.
+If there is a denial of pregnancy, consideration must be given, at the earliest opportunity, to refer the young person for therapeutic support.

 Although the law does not identify an unborn baby as a separate legal entity, this should not prevent plans being made and put into place to protect the baby from harm both during pregnancy and after the birth.